 Some headlight issues are best handled by an expert.
 Some situations where you should consult a professional are:

-- There is no obvious method for adjusting your car’s headlights.
+- There is no obvious method for adjusting your carโs headlights.

-- You can’t get the headlights aimed properly despite several efforts.
+- You canโt get the headlights aimed properly despite several efforts.

 - The LED bulbs seem to require adjustment regularly.